-Horse chestnut trees are useful for creating herbal remedies, but they are notoriously difficult to grow for the backyard gardening aficionado - they have a germination rate of just 50%, so first-timers are advised to gather twice the amount of seeds than necessary.
+The horse chestnut tree is useful for creating herbal remedies, but it is notoriously difficult to grow for backyard gardening lovers - it has a germination rate of just 50%, so first-timers are advised to gather twice the amount of horse chestnut seeds than necessary.

 The ideal soil for a horse chestnut tree is moist but well-drained, sandy loam, with plenty of organic matter.
 It may adapt to poor or dry conditions, but will most likely develop leaf scorch in warm weather if planted in those type of soils.

 Soils with a variable range of pH levels can support the growth of the horse chestnut tree.

 Horse chestnut needs full sun and frequent moisture.
 It cannot tolerate excessively dry conditions, so it should be watered if rainfall is not adequate for its needs.

 The horse chestnut seeds should be peeled and sown into sterilized pots in a 50/50 mixture of soil and compost, at a depth of 1/2 inch (1 cm) from the surface.